 - Premium wood 100% cotton 1.5mm

 I hope you enjoyed this tutorial.
-Personally, I love not spending money on wicks that I could be using for wax.
+Personally, I love not spending money on wicks that could be used for wax.
 If you found this helpful, please share this tutorial with your friends.

 If you have any thoughts on the article or helpful tips, please comment down below.
 Thanks for reading!